jmccl/acme-lw/README.md

 You'll need to decide whether that's acceptable and if so which user you want to use.
 (You probably want to create one solely for this purpose.)

+The certificate issued uses a 2,048 bit RSA key.